 What Kids Need: Music

-Not just music, playing an instrument, or learning to sing.
-As a high school band director for many years, I can say with authority that the kids that are involved in band, orchestra, or choir are good.
+Not just music, playing an instrument or learning to sing.
+As a high school band director for many years, I can say with authority that the kids involved in band, orchestra, or choir are good.
 They often take private lessons and practice their craft at home.
 Because playing an instrument takes many years, it teaches kids perseverance, the self-discipline of regular practice, and delayed gratification.
 I always said that you have to pay your dues if you want to get great at something.
 It might be athletics or other such high-level participation, but it is always the sum-total of years of practice.
 These skills stay with kids for life.
 Search Institute reports from their five-million surveys of young people that only 27% of youth surveyed have this asset in their lives.

 Encourage your kids to participate in music, teach them that it is a long-term commitment and that they need to stick with it.
 I started playing the piano when I was about eight years old.
 There were many times that I wanted to quit.
-I liked how my dad taught me sticking with something.
+I liked how my dad taught me to stick with something.
 He never told me I couldn’t stop, he always said I could stop, but the underlying message was that you needed to stay with it.
 I did stay with it, and today, I still play the piano.
 So many of my friends will hear me play and say, I wish I could play like that.
 I often reply, no, you don’t, or you would play like that.
-They look confused and then come to understand, it takes commitments, long-term effort, perseverance, determination, and the knowledge that you are getting better and better.
+They look confused and then understand that it takes commitments, long-term effort, perseverance, determination, and the knowledge that you are getting better and better.

 Explore different types of music with your kids, classical, ethnic, country, rock, modern popular music, and be willing to listen to it with your kids.
-Make some positive comments, like, he has a tremendous high register with his voice.
+Make some positive comments, like he has a tremendous high register with his voice.
 Finally, take your kids to live performances of all kinds.
 My parents always bought tickets to the Community Concert Series in our town, and we attended the symphony orchestra concerts at the college, with whom I eventually played percussion.
-Involvement with music takes close parenting and lots of encouragement to kids to stick with it.
+Involvement with music takes close parenting and lots of encouragement for kids to stick with it.
 The benefits are for a lifetime, and the character development will serve them all through their life.

 Yours for Better Parenting,